CathyBinu/GAMD/README.md

 # GAMD
-A dissertation on the Applications of Graph Neural Networks to simulating particle systems.
-The application of Graph Neural Network Accelerated Molecular Dynamics model on the Lennard Jones system is showcased here.
+This work showcases the application of Graph neural networks (GNN) to simulation particle systems.
+A neural network architecture called GNN Accelerated Molecular Dynamics(GAMD) is implemented here.
+This model is trained and tested on the data collected from Molecular Dynamics Simulation (MDS) of the Lennnard Jones (LJ) system using the OpenMM library.
+The datagenerate.py code,